ReconKatze/project-amore/README.md

 ## The Architecture: Project Amore

-Project Amore is a hybrid Mamba-3/Transformer model designed around one principle that no current production model implements: **persistent state across sessions.**
+Project Amore is a hybrid state-space / attention model designed around one principle that no current production model implements: persistent state across sessions.

-Every current LLM — GPT-4, Claude, Gemini, Copilot — is stateless.
+Every current LLM — GPT-5, Claude, Gemini, Copilot — is stateless.
 It reconstructs understanding from tokens on every call.
-Amore carries compressed structural knowledge forward in its Mamba-3 recurrent state, saved and reloaded between sessions.
+Amore carries structural knowledge forward in a persistent recurrent state, saved and reloaded between sessions.

+**The substrate.** The recurrent core is a Mamba-3 selective state-space model — complex-valued state updates with a multi-input / multi-output (MIMO) per-head formulation.
+Interleaved through the stack are attention anchors that combine three attention variants across depth — standard self-attention, gated linear attention (GLA), and exclusive self-attention (XSA) — with rotary position embeddings and RMS normalization.
+Rather than accumulating layer outputs with fixed weights, the blocks are merged by Attention Residuals (Block-AttnRes), which learns how much each block should contribute.

+**Persistent internal state.** The carried state has two partitions: Z_cog, the cognitive working state, and Z_id, a slower-decaying identity partition anchored to a frozen seed.
+Both are threaded turn to turn — and across sessions.

-**P\_soft (Predictive Coding):** The foundational, non-retrofittable design commitment.
+**P_soft (Predictive Coding):** The foundational, non-retrofittable design commitment.
 Standard Mamba drives state with raw input.
-P\_soft drives state with *prediction error* — only the surprising part of the input modifies state.
+P_soft drives state with prediction error — only the surprising part of the input modifies state.
 This means the recurrent state becomes a predictive world model, not a passive cache.
 This is what makes persistent state meaningful rather than just accumulated noise.

+**Layered memory.** Beyond the recurrent state, Amore has tiered memory: a fast-weight product-key memory (FwPKM) for rapid associative recall, Pegasus for episodic recall, and Mnemosyne for durable, protected identity records — every write disciplined and gated.

+**Two minds, with guardrails.** The cognitive layer runs as a dual mind — a Lower Mind that executes and a Higher Mind that reflects on and checks it — overseen by a closed triad of deterministic regulators (ClawGuard, Themis, Asclepius).
+Auxiliary heads read the state only through gradient-isolated, detached copies, so nothing outside the recurrent core can destabilize it.

-**Validation approach:** Every architectural concept is proven at small scale before committing to larger runs.
-Same architecture, smaller model.
+**Training & validation.** The model is trained with the Muon optimizer and μP width transfer, and every architectural concept is proven at small scale before committing to larger runs — same architecture, smaller model.
+The papers behind each method are credited in the project's References & Attributions.

 ---